EarthAndSpaceResearch/Howard_etal_2026_GRL_code/README.md

 The published analysis and figure preparation was performed in MATLAB.
 However, we provide and additional set of code for those users wishing to preform similar analyses with Python.

 ![LarsenC swot data](./Picture1.png)

+*Composite map of SWOT HR data over Larsen C for the seasonal mask (v9, November 2024 to February 2025)*